WebAssembly/component-model/design/mvp/CanonicalABI.md

     else:
       return (EventCode.NONE, 0, 0)
 ```
-The implicit `yield_` call in `poll_for_event` allows other tasks (in the same
+The implicit `yield_` call in `poll_for_event` allows other tasks to be
-or different component instances, as controlled by `sync`) to be scheduled,
-preventing starvation in various common polling use cases.
+scheduled, preventing starvation in various common polling use cases.
+The
+`num_waiting` increment/decrement prevents the given waitable set from being
+`waitable-set.drop`ed in the interim.

 The `Task.return_` method is called by either `canon_task_return` or
 `canon_lift` to return a list of `0` or `1` lifted values to the task's caller